Cheeses12/ObsidianRepo/US and Europe/NATO.md

 - US monetary intervention in Europe was done to stop "Soviet Expansionism"
 - NATO deepens the extent that the US is involved with Europe
 	- Stokes tensions with Russia
-- NATO has been expanding rapidly
+- NATO has been expanding rapidly, including countries that were formally in the [[Warsaw Pact]]